rwatson462/mock-api/README.md

 # mock-api
-API mocking service where you define the contract of the responses of your API to validate your other services
+API mocking service where you define the contract of the responses of your API to validate your other services.

 ## Tech stack
-* Docker compose container
+* Docker compose container.
-* PHP 8.2 (beta) built-in server
+* PHP 8.2 (beta) built-in server.
-* INI files for configuration
+* INI files for configuration.
-* Anything you like as output files
+* Anything you like as output files.

+## Prerequisites
+Out of the box, this service requires Docker to be installed and running, but you can just as easily run the PHP built in server in the same way by running `php -S localhost:8000 src/index.php` (feel free to change the port to suit your needs).
+Other than that, this code is written to run in PHP 8.2 - it does not support 8.1 or lower!
+PHP 8.2 is in beta at the time of writing this so I recommend the Docker approach to running this so your PHP installation is separated.

+## Installation
+Download all the files in this repository, open a terminal and `cd` to the directory to placed the files in.
+Run `docker compose up -d` to start the server.

 ## Configuration
 To configure the API responses, you need to set up 2 things: